binary-manu/arch-ansible/README.md

 #### Custom roles

-It is possible to hook custom roles into the `mainconfig` phase, to accomodate special setup needs.
+It is possible to hook custom roles into the `mainconfig` phase, to accommodate special setup needs.
 This works like this:

-1. you add any extra role you want to call under `extra_roles/`, either manually or via `ansible-galaxy`;
+1. add any extra role you want to call under `extra_roles/`, either manually or via `ansible-galaxy`;
-2. create an _entry point role_, which simply calls on all the others, in the desired order and passing them any required variable;
+2. create an _entry point role_, which simply calls on all the others, in the desired order and passing them any required variables;
 3. specify that you want to run custom roles by setting the `custom_roles_entry_point` variable to the name of the role defined in the previous step;